stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 if a known device ID (vendor/product) is recognized.

 If the switched device provides standard serial ports, a second rule calls the wrapper again and adds a symbolic link to the correct connection port (see below) - /lib/udev/usb_modeswitch - a shell script forking to the real wrapper script.
 Since version 1.1.6 the script is fully compatible with the "dash" shell used in Ubuntu as well as with older "bash" variants.
+Recent versions make use of upstart or systemd features in order to detach the usb_modeswitch run from the udev process

-then using the binary to switch with the selected device config file.
+- /usr/sbin/usb_modeswitch_dispatcher - this is doing additional device checking and then using the binary to switch with the selected device config file.

 - /usr/share/usb_modeswitch - a folder containing the individual setup information files per device, named according to the IDs and possibly further identity tokens (to resolve known ambiguities).
-If your device ID shows up in one of the file names, chances are your device is supported even if the model or brand does not match.
+If your device ID shows up in one of the file names, chances are your device is supported even if the model or brand name does not match.

-Good results were reported by working with wvdial, UMTSmon and several tools
+working with wvdial, UMTSmon and several tools providing a user interface to PPP

-providing a user interface to PPP like kppp; some of these programs may require a bit
+like kppp; some of these programs may require a bit of basic knowledge though.

 Starting from version 1.1.2, usb_modeswitch will add a symbolic link to the correct port with